mathewlowry/myhub-gpt/groundmist first thoughts.md

 * Where are the CMSs in this picture?
 I get that these sites pull their data from the PDS, but where is the software (Jekyll, Drupal) that organises it online?
 * Will each type of site need a different lexicon?
 Most sites need multiple content types, so does that mean multiple lexicons *per site*?

+## Final (first) questions

+* Are these ideas interesting to you?
+* What other ideas are there?
+* What is needed to make these ideas a reality?
+* How can we work together to make that happen?

 ---